howardchung/opencfb/README.md

 # Database

-- The application expects a SQLite database in a `opencfb-data` directory.
+- The application expects a SQLite database `opencfb.sqlite` in the public directory

 # Tech